Emblem21-OpenSource/flownote/README.md

 ### Application

 Applications contain Flows (which represent your business logic.) and an Event Queue (for Event progression).
 Applications have a `request(httpMethod, httpRoute, parameters)` method which will pass a request through the corresponding Flow.
 Applications also can take input and send output to pipes.
 By default, Applications receive input from  `stdin` and emit all Events progression to `stdout` and `stderr` accordingly.
+Input pipe chunks are processed by the callback passed into `setOnInput()`.
+If the input pipe closes, the callback passed into `setOnShutdown()` will fire.

 ### Flows